 Then there's the Laser (Short Range Burst), the Crossbow (Instant Kill), the Mauler (Charged Shot), the Callisto NTG (High-Impact Shells), the Tranquilizer (Lethal Injection), the Rocket Launcher (Homing Rocket), and the Slayer (Fly-By-Wire Missiles).
 Also, the N-Bomb has a proximity option.

 Even when unarmed, you can choose between "Punch" and "Disarm."

 Opening the safe door in the G5 building takes 90 seconds while you deal with Demonic Spiders.
-Or you can trigger the As You Know cutscene within 3 seconds after you begin unlocking the safe, as the door will actually finish opening but the enemies will not spawn and attack you.
+Or you can trigger the As You Know cutscene within 3 seconds after you begin unlocking the safe, as the door will actually finish opening during the cutscene but the enemies will not spawn and attack you.

 The Pelagic II has a hidden entrance to the submersible which allows you to beat the level much more quickly than taking the conventional route.